 In some manufacturing applications, accuracy up to 99% is not of high value, and a dispense of 0.10 gram of material on one product and a 0.101 gram dispense on the next product rolling down the assembly line doesn’t matter all that much.

-However, for some applications, especially those where maximum speed and premium quality is vital, such a high degree of variation could lead to a lot of expensive scrap and costly downtime.
+However, for some applications, especially those where maximum speed and premium quality are vital, such a high degree of variation could lead to a lot of expensive scrap and costly downtime.

 Such was the case for a large multinational electronics manufacturer that recently contacted Techcon.
 Working to meet the demand for a hot new premium electronic device, they had high-speed potting lines going in several facilities throughout Asia, and on each line at each facility, the problem was the same.
 They were using a series of time/pressure valve dispensers, and from product to product on the line, the volume of silicon being dispensed varied from inadequate to overflowing.